Skip to main content

 • Refer to the dockside charter boat inspection checklist for additional information.

-• Upon successful completion of required inspections, a certificate of inspection will be issued to the vessel owner.
-Starting in 2026, the certificate will be issued electronically by email and decals will be available from a local DNR Customer Service Center by appointment.
+• Upon successful completion of required inspections, a certificate of inspection will be available to the vessel owner to download from their FACTS account for vessel inspection.
+Starting in 2026, the certificate will be issued electronically, and decals will be available from a local DNR Customer Service Center by appointment or can be mailed upon request.

 If you have questions about your certificate of inspection, please email DNR-LED-RecSafety@michigan.gov.